 The general consensus was that this was the same bird that had returned from last year.
 We arrived at 8:30 AM, but there was no sign, despite our efforts and those of over thirty other birdwatchers on the reserve searching for it.

-One of my favourite species had also returned to the reserve, the black necked grebe, they return here yearly to breed, and eleven birds were seen.
+One of my favourite species had also returned to the reserve, the Black necked grebe, which returns here yearly to breed, and eleven birds were seen.

 Other birds of note were: